pmagwene/groking-emacs/basic-commands.md

  * C-l clear screen and redisplay text (cycle cursor center->top->bottom)
  * M-> move to end of document
  * M-< move to beginning of document

+# Examining values of variables

+ * To find what value a variable is set to do: C-h v varname RET
+ * To set value of a variable: M-x set-variable RET var RET value RET

 # Getting help